tc39/proposal-string-dedent/README.md

 </pre>

-Note the newlines at the start and end of the output, and a margin on each line.
+Note the newlines at the start and the end of the string, and a margin on each line.

 ### With a library

-A commonly used one is [dedent](https://npmjs.com/package/dedent):
+A commonly used library is [dedent](https://npmjs.com/package/dedent):

 ```javascript
 import dedent from 'dedent'